 Let’s get straight into it.

-This full body home workout is intended to be an overall fitness program to help you achieve a healthy, lean and muscular body.
-It is not solely a weight loss program, nor is it solely a bodybuilding program, but rather a gentle mix of the two to help the average busy person achieve above average fitness levels with little (but optimal) time investment.
+This full-body home workout is intended to be an overall fitness program to help you achieve a healthy, lean and muscular body.
+It is not solely a weight loss program, nor is it solely a bodybuilding program, but rather a gentle mix of the two to help the average busy person achieve above-average fitness levels with little (but optimal) time investment.
 This program is not for advanced trainees.

 This home workout runs with the philosophy of keeping things simple, yet highly effective.
 You’ll be working out for just 30 minutes for 7 days a week, which is equivalent to exactly 3.5 hours of exercise per week.